-NOTE 12.
-PENSION PLAN
+12. PENSION PLAN

 The Organization is a participating employer sponsor of the YWCA Retirement Fund, Inc. (the Fund), a multiple employer cash balance defined benefit plan.
 The plan annually elects to contribute up to 10% of eligible employees' annual compensation.
-For the year ended December 31, 2023, the Organization elected to contribute 5%.
+For the year ended December 31, 2024, the Organization elected to contribute 5%.
 Employees are eligible when they provide 1,000 hours of service each year for two years.
+Effective January 1, 2025, employees are eligible when they provide 1,000 hours of service for one year of employment.
 Optional payments by employees are allowed up to 10% of annual compensation, which vest immediately.
 The Organization's contributions are fully vested immediately.
 The actuarial present value of the benefit obligation and fair value of plan assets are not available separately for each employer that participates in the plan.

 The Organization's policy is to fund pension costs as they are incurred.
-Pension expense was \$70,745, for the year ended December 31, 2023.
-This expense is included in payroll taxes and employee benefits in the accompanying financial statements.
+Pension expense was \$97,538 for the year ended December 31, 2024.
+This expense is included in "Payroll taxes and employee benefits" in the accompanying financial statements.
 As a participating employer sponsor, the only obligation of the Organization is to make contributions on behalf of its employees.
-All other obligations associated with this plan are the responsibility of the national Organization.
+All other obligations associated with this plan are the responsibility of the national organization.

-NOTE 13.
-CONTINGENCIES
+13. CONTINGENCIES